Research Advancement in Health Sciences Librarianship Award

 - Funding travel to conferences to present research findings

-- Advocating for research dollars for with other institutional partners.
+- Advocating for research dollars with other institutional partners

 - Encouraging research that supports service improvements and articulates the value of libraries and librarians